 What are the requirements to maintain eligibility for the PROMISE scholarship?

-What is the maximum number of credit hours a student can register?
+What is the maximum number of credit hours I can take each semester?

 - Students will normally register for 17 to 18 credit hours per semester.